PhoenixTales/phoenix-docs/lore/gods.md

 > *anyone who is ruled by the spirits of Belial and speaks of rebellion should be condemned as a necromancer and a wizard*.

-It is unclear why Beliar was not given up as a name for the same reasons as Ra may have been given up, due to so many real-life religious implications.
-I can only assume that apparently they liked these implications as much that it justified keeping the name.
+Since *Beliar* has been chosen as a name inspite of all its historical background in real life religion, it is clear that this can not be the reason for giving up *Ra* either.
+It would seem like an obvious reason to avoid the usage of a name with too many real life associations, but as this was not the case with *Beliar*, we can conclude that *Ra* was discarded for purely stylistic reasons.

+And apparently, in case of Beliar, they either may not have known all the associations with real life religion, may not have cared or it may have known them very well and liked these associations.

-Belial also plays an important role in modern occultism such as in the writings of Aleister Crowly in *Goetia* (1904).
-In *The Book of Belial* (one of the four books of the so called *Satanic Bible* by Anton LaVey), the name is explained to mean "without a master" (like the word anarchy), and symbolises "independence, self-sufficiency, and personal accomplishment".
-In this sense, he is like a god of anarchy.
+Belial also plays an important role in modern occultism such as in the writings of Aleister Crowley in *Goetia* (1904).
+In *The Book of Belial* (one of the four books of the so called *Satanic Bible* by Anton LaVey), the name is explained to mean "without a master" (just as the word anarchy), and symbolises "independence, self-sufficiency, and personal accomplishment".
+In this sense he is like an anarchist god; a god of those who need no god as an authority, but grants *them* full authority if he receives the necessary worship and sacrifice.

-As to where the name may have been taken from: If not from the original historical sources listed above: Mike mentioned in interviews that he was inspired by *Dungeon Keeper* from 1997.
+As to where they may have gotten the idea for the name, if not from the original historical sources listed above: Mike mentioned in interviews that he was inspired by *Dungeon Keeper* from 1997.
 In the expansion *The Deeper Dungeons*, *Belial* is the name of the final level.
 Filler may have known this too.
 Beliar is also mentioned in *Paradise Lost*, the epic poem by John Milten.
-And "Paradise Lost" is one of the names in the list by Dieter Hildebrandt of potential names for Gothic.
+And "Paradise Lost" is one of the names in the list by Dieter Hildebrandt that is speculated to be a list of potential names for Gothic.

 ---